BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Introduction

-The dominant paradigm of these methods is to randomly initialize a 3D representation model, \eg, Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} or Gaussian Splatting~\cite{kerbl20233d}, and optimize such a model to align with a specific text prompt, as depicted in Fig.~\ref{fig:1} (a).
-Unfortunately, these methods suffer from two critical challenges. \textbf{\textit{Firstly}}, as per-prompt optimization usually requires several tens of thousands of iterations, this inefficiency brings a considerable obstacle to broader applications.
-It is significantly different from the mainstream training paradigm in the field of 2D image generation~\cite{song2020denoising, rombach2022high} or 3D-aware image generation~\cite{schwarz2020graf, chan2021pi, jiang2023sdf, or2022stylesdf, chan2022efficient}: \textit{a generative model is trained with a collection of text-image pairs or images, and the model can generate the desired content from any input at the inference stage}. \textit{\textbf{Secondly}}, as demonstrated in Fig.~\ref{fig:demo}(a), existing methods often fail to accurately process the complex texts.
-For example, the mainstream methods all fail to generate 3D content that input prompt contains complex interaction between multiple entities.
-This limitation arises from the models being trained on a single text prompt, which results in a degraded capability in comprehensive semantic understanding.
+The dominant paradigm of these methods is to randomly initialize a 3D representation model, \eg, Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} or 3D Gaussian Splatting (3D GS)~\cite{kerbl20233d}, and optimize such a model to align with a specific text prompt, as depicted in Fig.~\ref{fig:1} (a).
+Unfortunately, these methods suffer from two critical constraints. \textbf{\textit{Firstly}}, as per-prompt optimization usually requires several tens of thousands of iterations, this inefficiency brings a considerable obstacle to broader applications.
+It is significantly different from the mainstream training paradigm in the field of 2D image generation~\cite{song2020denoising, rombach2022high, ramesh2022hierarchical} or 3D-aware image generation~\cite{schwarz2020graf, chan2021pi, jiang2023sdf, or2022stylesdf, chan2022efficient}: \textit{a generative model is trained with a collection of text-image pairs or images, and the model can generate the desired content from any input at the inference stage}. \textit{\textbf{Secondly}}, as shown in Fig.~\ref{fig:demo}(a), existing methods often fail to accurately process the complex texts.
+For example, the mainstream methods struggle in generating 3D content that input prompt contains complex interaction between multiple entities.
+This limitation arises from the models being trained on a single text prompt, resulting in a degraded capability in comprehensive semantic understanding.